awsdocs/aws-certificate-user-guide/doc_source/authen-overview.md

 ## Understanding resource ownership<a name="understand-resource-ownership"></a>

 A *resource owner* is the AWS account that created a resource\.
-That is, the resource owner is the AWS account of the *principal entity* that authenticates the request that created the resource\. \(A principle entity can be an AWS account root user, an IAM user, or an IAM role\.\) The following examples illustrate how this works\.
+That is, the resource owner is the AWS account of the *principal entity* that authenticates the request that created the resource\. \(A principal entity can be an AWS account root user, an IAM user, or an IAM role\.\) The following examples illustrate how this works\.
 +  If you use the credentials of your AWS account root user to create an ACM certificate, your AWS account owns the certificate\.
 +  If you create an IAM user in your AWS account, you can grant that user permission to create an ACM certificate\.
 However, the account to which that user belongs owns the certificate\.
 +  If you create an IAM role in your AWS account and grant it permission to create an ACM certificate, anyone who can assume the role can create a certificate\.
 However, the account to which the role belongs owns the certificate\.